gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 itself has certain rules to spawn mobs, like plopping a nether fortress in the overworld will not spawn nether mobs, because nether mobs can spawn only in the nether, but plopped in the nether - will behave like a valid nether fortress.

+### `custom_dimension(name, seed?)`

+Ensures the dimension with the given `'name'` is available and configured with the given seed.
+It merely sets the world generator settings to the overworld, and the optional custom seed (or using current world seed, if not provided).

+If the dimension with this name already exists, returns `false` and does nothing.

+Created dimension with `custom_dimension` only exist till the game restart (same with the datapacks, if removed), but all the world data should be saved.
+If custom dimension is re-created next time the app is loaded it will be using the existing world content.
+This means that it is up to the programmer to make sure the custom dimensions settings are stored in app data and restored when app reloads and wants to use previous worlds.
+Since vanilla game only keeps track of world data, not the world settings, if the dimension hasn't been yet configured via `custom_dimension` and the app hasn't yet initalized their dimension, the players will be positioned in the overworld at the same coordinates.

+List of custom dimensions (to be used in the likes of `/execute in <dim>`) is only send to the clients when joining the game, meaning custom worlds created after a player has joined will not be suggested in vanilla commands, but running vanilla commands on them will be successful.
+Its due to the fact that datapacks with dimensions are always loaded with the game and assumed not changing.

+`custom_dimension` is experimental and considered a WIP.
+More customization options besides the seed will be added in the future.